 This month marks the tenth anniversary of The Passion of the Christ.
-The film’s actual release date was February 25, but by the time it came out, people had been debating it — and seeing it at special preview screenings — for several months.
+The film’s actual release date was February 25, but by the time the film came out, people had been debating it — and seeing it at special preview screenings — for several months.
 (I myself first saw a rough cut of the film in January of that year.)
 So I figured now was as good a time as any to re-post all the various reviews, news stories and op-ed pieces that I’ve written about the film, most of which fall between the summer of 2003, when the controversy was already in full swing, and early 2007, when a “definitive” two-disc edition of the film was released on DVD.

 I haven’t watched the film all the way through in several years — probably not since the “definitive” edition came out — but it has been fascinating to re-read all these articles and to chart the evolution in my thoughts about the film.
 In the early days, I was very concerned about the film’s historical inaccuracies and its obsession with violence.
 But then I was asked to write an essay on the film for a book, and as I thought about the film and wrote about it, I found my appreciation for the film growing — so much so that, by the time I reviewed the two-disc DVD, I was calling it a “flawed but breathtaking masterpiece.”